keptn/keptn.github.io/content/community/contributing/index.md

 ## Keptn development

-If you are interested
+If you are interested,
-Most of the Keptn codebase is implemented in Golang and JavaScript/Angular.
+most of the Keptn codebase is implemented in Golang and JavaScript/Angular.
 We also heavily use Kubernetes, Helm, Docker and other container technologies like CloudEvents and OpenTelemetry.